Paul Binnie, Beauty Portrait, A Thousand Stitch Belt of 1940, Contemporary Art

 Title: A Thousand Stitch Belt of 1940

-Series: Flowers of a Thousand Years (Hyakunen no hana)
+Series: Flowers of a Hundred Years (Hyakunen no hana)

 The design for the year 1940 is called Senninbari (A Thousand Stitch Belt).
 These belts, which may date back to the 17th Century, are sewn by a thousand passers-by, one stitch each, as a lucky charm given by a woman to a warrior.
 By the period of the Asian War of the late 1930s, and the Pacific War of the early 1940s, prepared strips of fabric were sold, printed with a thousand crimson circles, each of which would then be stitched and the gift wrapped around the stomach of the soldier, sailor or airman going to fight.